antimof/UxPlay/README.md

 Compile the downloaded
 openssl-1.1.1 by opening a terminal in your Downloads directory, and  unpacking the source distribution openssl-1.1.1x.tar.gz (where "x" is a "patch" label, currently given by  "x" = "l"):
 ("tar -xvzf openssl-1.1.1x.tar.gz ; cd openssl-1.1.1x").
-Then install with
+Then build/install with
-"./config; make ; sudo make install_dev" and clean up after building uxplay  with "sudo make uninstall" in the same directory.
+"./config ; make ; sudo make install_dev" and clean up after building uxplay  with "sudo make uninstall" in the same directory.
-Similarly, for libplist, download the source as a zipfile from github as [libplist-master.zip](https://github.com/libimobiledevice/libplist/archive/refs/heads/master.zip), then unpack ("unzip libplist-master.zip ; cd libplist-master"), compile ("./autogen.sh ; make ; sudo make install)" and clean up after uxplay is built  with "sudo uninstall"  in the same directory.
+Similarly, for libplist, download the source as a zipfile from github as [libplist-master.zip](https://github.com/libimobiledevice/libplist/archive/refs/heads/master.zip), then unpack ("unzip libplist-master.zip ; cd libplist-master"), build/install ("./autogen.sh ; make ; sudo make install)" and clean up after uxplay is built  with "sudo uninstall"  in the same directory.